Finatics enjoys writing about animal care and is "owned" by a guinea pig, four hermit crabs, three African dwarf frogs, and a betta fish.

 - They don't inhibit algae growth.

-- Are not as natural-looking.
+- They are not as natural-looking.

-- Don't provide nutrients for plant-eaters.
+- They don't provide nutrients for plant-eaters.

 Which Is Better?